1. The Exam Format

 The AP Microeconomics Exam is a sprint, not a marathon.
 It tests your ability to read graphs, apply logic under pressure, and explain economic reasoning.
 Here is exactly what you will face on test day.

-⏱️ Time Strategy: On the MCQ, flag any question that takes more than 90 seconds and come back to it.
-On the FRQ, spend 25 minutes on the Long FRQ and about 12 minutes on each Short FRQ.
-Use remaining time to double-check graph labels.
+โฑ๏ธ Time Strategy: On the MCQ, flag any question that takes more than 90 seconds and come back to it.
+On the FRQ, spend ~25 minutes on the Long FRQ and ~12 minutes on each Short FRQ.
+Use remaining time to double-check that every curve, axis, and point is labeled.

 2. Unit Weights & Where to Focus

 Not all units are created equal.
-Units 2 and 3 are the foundation — together they make up nearly half the exam.
-Master these two "Heavyweights," and you are halfway to a 5.
+Units 2 and 3 are the foundation โ together they make up nearly half the exam.
+Master Supply & Demand and the Perfect Competition firm, and you're halfway to a 5.

 3. FRQ Breakdown & Scoring Tips